 You should demonstrate to the interviewer that you possess the right insight and expertise to estimate what kind of training and development is required.
 Furthermore, a good manager can identify if any outside resources can help their team members with their daily tasks.

-For example, you can explain to the interviewer how you assess the strengths and weaknesses of members on your team, how you make promotion decisions, how you manage talent, and how you create incentives.
+For example, you can explain to the interviewer how you assess the strengths and weaknesses of members of your team, how you make promotion decisions, how you manage talent, and how you create incentives.

 Time management & prioritization

-Effective time management also requires that you align and plan deadlines well in advance with the employee that you’re delegating the task to.
+Effective time management also requires that you align and plan deadlines well in advance with the employee you’re delegating the task to.
 Ensure that you are able to discuss how you usually do this.

 Delegation promotes teamwork among team members.
-Furthermore, it brings different points of view on how to approach and to solve problems.
+Furthermore, it brings different points of view on how to approach and solve problems.
 This, in turn, leads to increased productivity and efficiency in a team.

-Delegating the right tasks to employees an challenging them to acquire new skills and new achievements is a great motivator for employees.
+Delegating the right tasks to employees and challenging them to acquire new skills and new achievements is a great motivator for employees.
 During the interview, make sure that you’re ready to discuss how you motivate your team and get them ready for new tasks and challenges.